Kelvin Kiptum

-Kelvin Kiptum Cheruiyot (2 December 1999 – 11 February 2024) was a Kenyan long-distance runner who set the current marathon world record.
-As of 2025, he still holds three of the seven fastest marathons in history, and was ranked first among the world's men's marathon runners at the time of his death.
+Kelvin Kiptum Cheruiyot (2 December 1999 – 11 February 2024) was a Kenyan long-distance runner who held the marathon world record between 2023 and 2026.
+As of 2026, he still held two of the six fastest times running marathons in history, and was ranked first among the world's men's marathon runners at the time of his death.

-Kiptum won all three marathons he ran, including two top-tier World Marathon Majors (WMM) between December 2022 and October 2023.
+Kiptum won all three marathons he ran including two top-tier World Marathon Majors (WMM) between December 2022 and October 2023.
 His times were three of the seven fastest marathon times, setting a course record of less than 2 hours 2 minutes in each race.

-Kiptum ran the fastest-ever marathon debut at the 2022 Valencia Marathon, becoming only the third man in history to break two hours and two minutes and setting the then fourth-quickest time ever.
-He followed it up four months later with the second-fastest marathon in history at 2:01:25, 16 seconds outside the world record, at the 2023 London Marathon (WMM).
-At the 2023 Chicago Marathon six months later in October 2023, he broke the world record by 34 seconds with a time of 2:00:35, a mark ratified on 6 February 2024—five days before his death—by the international track federation World Athletics.
+Kiptum ran the fastest-ever marathon debut at the 2022 Valencia Marathon, becoming only the third man in history to break two hours and two minutes and at the time set the fourth quickest time ever.
+In April 2023 he ran the second-fastest marathon in history at 2:01:25, 16 seconds outside the world record, at the 2023 London Marathon (WMM).
+At the 2023 Chicago Marathon, he broke the world record by 34 seconds with a time of 2:00:35, a mark ratified on 6 February 2024—five days before his death—by the international track federation World Athletics.

-He and his coach died in a car crash on 11 February 2024 in Kaptagat, a settlement in rural Kenya used as a training place for long-distance runners.
+Kiptum and his coach died in a car crash on 11 February 2024 in Kaptagat, a settlement in rural Kenya used as a training place for long-distance runners.
 Local police said that Kiptum lost control of his vehicle and veered off the road, hitting a tree.

 Early life

 Kelvin Kiptum was born on 2 December 1999.
 (Note: In 2024, LetsRun.com reported that Kiptum once said he was actually born in 1996, noting that he had a 7-year-old son at the time of his death.)
-He grew up in Chepsamo village, Marakwet District, Chepkorio, a high-altitude (~2,600 m) area in Elgeyo-Marakwet County of Kenya's Rift Valley.
+He grew up in Chepsamo village in Marakwet District, Chepkorio, a high-altitude (~2,600 m) area in Elgeyo-Marakwet County of Kenya's Rift Valley.

-He was the only child of Samson Cheruiyot and his wife.
+He was the only child of Samson Cheruiyot and Mary Kangongo.
 As a young boy, he herded his family's cattle and began following other barefoot runners along the forest trails.
 Kiptum started training around 2013, when he was 13 years old.